-The ADS614X have built-in internal references REFP and REFM, requiring no external components.
+ADS612X has built-in internal references REFP and REFM, requiring no external components.
 Design schemes are used to linearize the converter load seen by the references; this and the integration of the requisite reference capacitors on-chip eliminates the need for external decoupling.
 The full-scale input range of the converter is controlled in the external reference mode as explained below.
-The internal or external reference modes can be selected by programming the serial interface register bit <REF> (Table 5).
+The internal or external reference modes can be selected by programming the serial interface register bit <REF> (seeTable 5).

-Figure 99.
+Figure 96.
 Reference Section